crowdagger/crowbook/guide/arguments.md

 This argument allows to give `crowbook` a single Markdown file.
 This file can contain an inline YAML block to set some book options.
-Inline YAML blocks must start and end with a line with `---` (three dashes).
+Inline YAML blocks must start and end with a line containing only `---` (three dashes).
 E.g:

 ```yaml
 ---